klauseduard/ai-coding-insights/AI-Assisted-Coding-Evolution-2023-2025.md

 AI-assisted software development landscape has changed on fast pace over the last two years (2023-2025) with most significant leaps over the last three months.
 The evolution is not just technological but can be described as paradigm shift how software engineering teams can work and what they can achieve.

-## Classification of AI-Assisted Coding Evolution
+## Evolution Stages of AI-Assisted Development

 ### 1. Autocomplete Assistants
 - Early tools like GitHub Copilot introduced code completion based on surrounding context.